shervinazadi/GSS_Call_Python/README.md

 - currently all attributes are passed (before) and updated (after) by defualt
 - currently there is no access to intrinsic attributes
 - currently list attributes are not supported
+- currently erors of the subprocess are lost

 ## Upcoming Features